markdown-it/markdown-it/docs/security.md

 Many people don't understand that markdown format does not care much about security.
-In many cases you have to pass output to sanitizers. `markdown-it` provides 2 possible stategies to produce safe output:
+In many cases you have to pass output to sanitizers. `markdown-it` provides 2 possible strategies to produce safe output:

 1. Don't enable HTML.
 Extend markup features with [plugins](https://www.npmjs.org/browse/keyword/markdown-it-plugin).
 We think it's the best choice and use it by default.
    - That's ok for 99% of user needs.